Gustavoandresai/DjangoTUBE/readme.md

 - Data section: Users can see all the searches they have made and download all the data in a CSV file.
 - Data deletion: Users can delete all their searches and data if they wish.
 - Responsive design: It is designed to be responsive, meaning it adapts to different screen sizes, such as mobile devices and tablets.
-- User interface: Your project has an intuitive and easy-to-use user interface, with clearly defined buttons and forms for each function.
+- User interface: The project has an intuitive and easy-to-use user interface, with clearly defined buttons and forms for each function.
+- Credits: is a tool designed to limit abusive.
+Each time users utilize the tool, a pre-established amount of credits will be deducted.
+Credits are automatically recharged as users spend them.

 ## License